 3. Comparison shop with multiple lenders

-But with Credible, you can secure a preapproval letter in just three minutes across multiple lenders.
+But with Credible, you can secure a pre-approval letter in just three minutes from our partner lenders in the table below.
 Plus, Credible uses a soft credit check which won’t affect your score.

 4. Limit your debt and stay current on your bills